seyedk/pythonifier/Readme.md

-This Python tutorials are crdit to `Bruno Krebs`, and is for my personal use only.
+This Python tutorials are credits to `Bruno Krebs`, and is for my personal use only.

 For more restful services please refer to